-- 89. The location of City Hall and the Molalla Police Department should be in a central location where it is easily accessible to the public, and off-street parking is available. - 90.
-The police department coverage includes all areas within the existing City Limits and shall continue to do so as land is annexed to the City. - 91.
-The City currently maintains a ratio of two policemen per 1000 population; the City Council may adopt police level-of-service standards that would apply to annexation of land to the City.
+- 81. The location of City Hall and the Molalla Police Department should be in a central location. - 82.
+The police department coverage includes all areas within the existing City Limits and shall continue to do so as land is annexed to the City. - 83.
+The City shall maintain a police level-of-service standard appropriate to service level and budgeting availability.